sbohmann/photobackup-server/README.md

     sudo make install

+from the current directory

+    ls /usr/ports/graphics/ImageMagick7

-to install your configured port of ImageMagick7.0.8-22.
+in order to install your freshly configured port of ImageMagick7.0.8-22, which will have HEIF support enabled and thus can read HEIC files.

 ### Clone and build the project photobackup-server-native

-It contains the JNI code for accessing the ImageMagick7 libraries.
+It contains the JNI code necessary for accessing the native ImageMagick7 libraries from Java.

 Build the project by calling